HarshGG/blackjack_api/README.md

 # blackjack_api
-Description: Game of Blackjack created in Python, using the help of deckofcards api
+Description: Game of Blackjack created in Python, using the help of deckofcards api<br>
 Language: Python
 Project Type: school project
 Purpose: to explore benefits of using an API, as well as expand knowledge and experience with the functionalities of Python